 Also contact previous work clients (as long as you’re not breaching any legal contracts), tell them what you now do and ask if there’s anything you can help them with.
 These are warm leads – you already know each other and you understand their challenges so are in a good position to help.

-A lot of VAs first clients are actually ex full-time work clients.
+A lot of VAs first clients are actually people they used to work for or with.

 13) Tap your social network